AnkitaSonth/Sentiment-Analysis/README.md

-# 🧠 Sentiment Analysis Using TextBlob and VADER | CodeAlpha Internship Task 4
+# 🧠 Sentiment Analysis Using TextBlob and VADER

 This project presents a comprehensive sentiment analysis pipeline using Natural Language Processing (NLP) techniques and lexicon-based models—**TextBlob** and **VADER**—to classify short text data into **Positive**, **Negative**, or **Neutral** sentiments.
 The implementation simulates real-world applications like analyzing tweets, customer reviews, and public feedback to extract valuable emotional insights.